Updated May 2026

 Prevent Referrals by Sector

-Source: Home Office, Individuals Referred to and Supported through the Prevent Programme, April 2022 to March 2023.
+Source: Home Office, Individuals Referred to and Supported through the Prevent Programme, year ending March 2025.

 Embed This Dashboard